dekrammckraken/amberice/README.md

-`Ceral` was inspired by `https://github.com/morhetz/gruvbox`, and these settings are intended as personal preferences.
+`Amberice` was inspired by `https://github.com/morhetz/gruvbox`, and these settings are intended as personal preferences.
 They are not recommended for copy-pasting if you do not understand their meaning.

 **This is still a work in progress.**